 Reach Out to Your Boss

-If you can't meet with folks in advance, do be sure to make face-to-face time with them in the office a priority.
+If you can't meet with folks in advance, do be sure to schedule time with them once you're back.

 Prepare for Office Pumping